Chewy, nutty, and perfectly sweetened with a touch of toffee, these toffee almond oatmeal cookies are the ultimate indulgence for cookie lovers!

 - Reduce mixer speed to low.
 Gradually add the flour mixture, beating just until combined.
 Stir in the toffee bits and almonds.

 - Drop the dough by tablespoonfuls onto the prepared baking sheets.
-Bake for 12-15 minutes or until lightly browned.
+Bake one pan at a time for 12-15 minutes or until lightly browned.
 Cool on the baking sheets for a few minutes.
 Then, remove the cookies to wire racks to cool completely.

 Recommended Products